EziamakaNV/Pixel-Art-App/ReadMe.md

-# Pixel-Art-App for the final Udacity quiz on the Beginner Front-End Web Developer Track
+# Pixel-Art-Maker App for the final Udacity quiz on the Beginner Front-End Web Developer Track

-Link to Pixel Art Maker my repository https://eziamakanv.github.io/Pixel-Art-Maker/
+Link to my app hosted on github pages - https://eziamakanv.github.io/Pixel-Art-Maker/

-<a href = 'https://github.com/EziamakaNV/Pixel-Art-Maker'>Repo of Pixel Art Maker</a>
+<a href = 'https://eziamakanv.github.io/Pixel-Art-Maker/'>Link to my app hosted on github pages</a>